-Creative Series features women who inspire us in their creative and intellectual pursuits.
-They remind us of who we design for and why we love what we do - creating pieces that are innovative in style and design but still easy and comfortable.
+Creative Series feature women who inspire us in their creative and intellectual pursuits.
+They remind us of who we design for and why we love what we do - creating pieces that are innovative in style and design but still functional and comfortable.

 Charlie Hellstern is an interior designer with over 20 years of experience designing interiors for homes, offices and commercial spaces.
 She curates materials, selects production furniture, and designs custom furniture.
 We visited her office - an inspiring space that gives a sense of understated elegance.